ekomsSavior/subs_attack/README.md

 by: ekomsSavior and DA3 https://www.instagram.com/desertapple3

-subs_attack is a CLI tool that runs an automated subscription attack and it maps fields by label/name/placeholder, fills what it can, and **skips** any form that’s missing required fields or shows a CAPTCHA / anti-bot wall.
+subs_attack is a CLI tool that runs an automated subscription.

-* Browsers: Firefox (default) or Chromium
-* Driver: handled by Selenium; Firefox ESR works out of the box on Kali
-* No CAPTCHAs, no bypassing, no blasting

 ---